zibhub/GNDMS/installation-guide/index.md

   installed before manually.
 Newer versions of GNDMS write a list of these installed jars to `$GLOBUS_LOCATION/lib/gndms-dependencies`.*

-**Note for data-provider:** *If you come from a release < 0.3.0 you need to change the permissions of the folders located in your `STAGING_AREA_PATH` to 1777.
-Alternatively you can simply delete them, they will be created when the next staging is performed*
+**Note for data-provider:** *If you come from a release < 0.3.0 please remember two things:*

+* *You need to change the permissions of the folders located in your `STAGING_AREA_PATH` to 1777.
+Alternatively you can simply delete them, they will be created when the next staging is performed.*

+* *Update the ccc:baseurl tag of your MDS entry: The addresses of the GNDMS services have changed from services/c3grid/\* to services/gndms/\**

 ### Installation and Initial Deployment